dkvz/majorsetbe/README.md

 - [x] How I structured posts with thumbnails in content.php should be applied to other relevant php files
 - [x] Style the comments themselves and also try comment threads to see how these look and don't forget the inline response form
 - [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post
+- [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
+I'll have to tell authors to fill in the excerpt field
 - [x] Style the tables
 - [x] Completely delete the "featured-post" branch.
 - [x] Can video elements be made responsive?
 Are they by default? -> I think so lol